 around it.
 Many mined areas are quite well defined and easy to locate....

 This is the edge of a village beside a tarred road.
 The local people cook using wood, so the trees around a village have usually been cut.
 In this case, dense undergrowth starts very close to the village and rather suddenly.
-Villages close to roads were particularly vulnerable to hit&run attacks so they were frequently mined defensively.
+Villages close to roads are particularly vulnerable to hit&run attacks so they are frequently mined defensively.
 The mines were placed so that an attacking force that approached on the road, then spread out to attack the village through the bush would run into the minefield.
 An experienced mined area surveyor would spot this immediately.
 To others, the general rule is that - if local people avoid an area, you should also avoid it.

 can be more difficult to know where mines are in the bush.
 The

 only reason for you to suspect that there are mines here is

 because it is close to a reservoir.
 Mines were placed on all